You Can't Always Get What You Want: Release and use

 The song was originally released on the B-side of "Honky Tonk Women" in July 1969.
 Although it did not chart at the time, London Records re-serviced the single in 1973 and "You Can't Always Get What You Want" reached number 42 on the Billboard Hot 100 and number 34 on the Cashbox Top 100 Singles chart.
 One of the Stones' most popular recordings, it has since appeared on the compilations Hot Rocks, Singles Collection (single version), Forty Licks, Rolled Gold+: The Very Best of the Rolling Stones (2007 edition), Singles 1968-1971 (single version), Slow Rollers (single version) and GRRR! (single version).

 Live recordings appear on the albums Love You Live, Flashpoint, Live Licks, Brussels Affair, Hyde Park Live, and Havana Moon, as well as on The Rolling Stones Rock and Roll Circus, filmed in 1968.
 Stones concert films that contain the song include: Ladies and Gentlemen: The Rolling Stones, From the Vault – L.A Forum - Live in 1975, Let's Spend the Night Together, Stones at the Max, Bridges to Babylon Tour '97–98, Four Flicks, The Biggest Bang, Sweet Summer Sun: Hyde Park Live, and Havana Moon.

 The song was performed live with members of Voce Chamber Choir and London Youth Choir for the Stones' 2012 shows in London, November 25 and November 29.
 The same choir also performed on the track at Glastonbury and two performances at Hyde Park in 2013.

 The song was played during the opening scenes of the 1983 film The Big Chill.

-The final episode of the series Californication concludes with the song.
+The first episode of the series Californication opens with the song.

 Trump campaign use

 Donald Trump played the Rolling Stones' recording of the song at campaign appearances during the 2016 Republican primaries and the presidential election, including his nationally televised acceptance speech at the Republican National Convention in July.
 Although the campaign had attained a blanket licence from ASCAP, after the convention, the band said publicly that they do not endorse Trump and requested that he cease all use of their songs immediately.
 Despite the requests to stop, Trump continued using the song at campaign rallies before and after the 2016 election.
 According to Jagger, the band considers the use of the song as a play-out at rallies to be "odd", given that it is a "sort of doomy ballad about drugs in Chelsea".
 The Trump campaign continued to use the song during 2020, and after it was played to close his political rally in Tulsa, Oklahoma, on June 20, 2020, Trump was again warned by the Stones not to use their music.
 They said they were working with the performing rights organisation, BMI to prevent unauthorised use.
 The Trump campaign stopped using the song soon after and began playing "Y.M.C.A." by Village People to end his rallies instead.

 As of 2025, the Trump administration has been playing both songs at political events.